sgothel/direct_bt/README.md

 Further, the [provided repeater](https://jausoft.com/projects/direct_bt/build/documentation/cpp/html/dbt_repeater00_8cpp-example.html) application allows to connect between a Bluetooth client and server to analyze their protocol.

-Direct-BT has been used successfully in a medical trial, as well as in a [connected medical device application](https://www.zafena.se/en/product/zafena-552-poc-workstation/).
+*Direct-BT* has been used successfully in a medical trial, as well as in a [connected medical device application](https://www.zafena.se/en/product/zafena-552-poc-workstation/).

-The [Jau C++ and Java support library](https://jausoft.com/cgit/jaulib.git/about/) has been extracted to encapsulate its generic use-cases.
+*Direct-BT* uses [jaulib](https://jausoft.com/cgit/jaulib.git/about/) for general purpose functionality including lock-free concurrent data-structures.

 Below you can find a few notes about [*Direct-BT* Origins](#direct_bt_origins).